 Some friendly help with the menu will then go down a treat.
 Staff need to be trained to understand that they are not just order takers, they are sales consultants.
 And as such, they should “always be closing”.
 Because if you do not train your staff to deal with indecision, it will only eat into staff time and reduce customer turnover.
+How often have you or one of your employees spent more time than expected at a table trying to take an order but they can’t decide between the fries or potatoes?

-Educate your staff on why high-end menu items are worth the price, so they can recommend dishes with sincerity and enthusiasm.
+Educate your staff on why high-end menu items are worth the price so they can recommend dishes with sincerity and enthusiasm.
 Effective up-selling ultimately leaves the customer in control of their decision, without applying pressure.
 The aim is simply to plant the seed of an idea that tempts the customer into ordering more expensive items than they may have originally intended.

 If a customer asks for a lager, try up-selling to a premium brand.
 If your staff can give a brilliant sales pitch in just a few words (e.g. “this is Germany’s top-selling pilsener”) few customers will decline.